Cycling the Philippines

 Not too far from Taiwan, just a couple of hours' flight to ferries and sunshine galore ! 🚴🚴🌞🌞

-Also: having worked with so many Filipino colleagues in the NHS, Molly was curious about their homeland.
+Also: having worked with so many Filipino colleagues in the UK National Health Service, Molly was curious about their homeland.

 Our Route